Back to writing

 Giving Glitch all the information to do a good job on the Pixelhop presentation.

-We just asked Glitch to turn our ideas into a beautiful HTML presentation.
+We didn't know how it would turn out but asked Glitch to turn our ideas into a beautiful HTML presentation.
 And it delivered: Pixelhop branding, keyboard navigation, proper structure.
 The works.

 20 minutes later: 18 slides, brand colours, smooth transitions.
 Ready to present.